fogleman/Tiling/README.md

 ### How To

-Before creating a new pattern, set these flags to make it easier.
+Before creating a new pattern, set these flags to zoom in and label the polygons and their edges.

     SCALE = 128
     SHOW_LABELS = True